 7. There’s nothing friends or family can do.

-Loved ones can assist by making treatment accessible, reaching out with support, learning about the illness and its symptoms, and treating the individual with respect.
+NOT TRUE: Loved ones can assist by making treatment accessible, reaching out with support, learning about the illness and its symptoms, and treating the individual with respect.

 8. Mental conditions can’t be prevented.

-Eliminating or reducing factors that contribute to mental illness helps people of all ages, but it is especially important for children and adolescents.
+NOT TRUE: Eliminating or reducing factors that contribute to mental illness helps people of all ages, but it is especially important for children and adolescents.
 It leads to better education, lower crime rates, greater productivity, stronger economic conditions, lower health care expenses, a better quality of life, and longer lifespans.

 9. Medication is all it takes to get well.

-Some illnesses require prescription medications to keep them under control, but counseling and group support are also essential for the best possible outcome.
+NOT TRUE: Some illnesses require prescription medications to keep them under control, but counseling and group support are also essential for the best possible outcome.
 Some conditions don’t need to be treated with pills, but talk therapy and cognitive-behavioral training are still important.

 How to Find a Treatment Center